-3.97 Our analysis of technical product specifications was intended to determine whether ISMP meets the uniform technical specifications criterion for a commodity as defined in the DIRA:63 commodity means a product made by the processing of milk that is-
+- properties of products in considering whether they constitute a commodity product. - 3.126 Our analysis of technical product specifications was intended to determine whether ISMP meets the uniform technical specifications criterion for a commodity as defined in the DIRA:83 commodity means a product made by the processing of milk that is-

-- (a) traded in significant quantities in globally contested markets; and - (b) characterised by uniform technical specifications - 3.98 Neither the DIRA nor the Milk Price Manual provide for distinguishing reference commodity products from other products on the basis of their different functional properties. - 3.99 To the extent that the different functional properties arise from differences in the manufacturing process, we have considered the provision for the impact of manufacturing process differences at 3.82 above.
+- (a) traded in significant quantities in globally contested markets; and - (b) characterised by uniform technical specifications - 3.127 Neither the DIRA nor the Milk Price Manual provide for distinguishing reference commodity products from other products on the basis of their different functional properties.
+However we accept that the uniform technical specifications criterion goes wider than product composition. - 3.128 To the extent that the different functional properties arise from differences in the manufacturing process, we have considered the provision for the impact of manufacturing process differences at 3.111 to 3.114 above and at 3.130 and 3.131 below.